DisTuneJS/DisTune/.github/CONTRIBUTING.md

     git commit -m "feat: add new feature"
     ```

-6.  **Create a pull request:** Push your branch to your fork and open a pull request against the `main` branch of the DisTube repository.
+6.  **Create a pull request:** Push your branch to your fork and open a pull request against the `main` branch of the DisTune repository.

 ### Pull Request Guidelines